 And with dominant payment network firms Visa and Mastercard getting onboard, there’ll be many more opportunities for real-world use.
 This is great news because it highlights the growing stability of cryptocurrency.

-And now that you know how to start investing in it, you might not want to spend your virtual coins on junk food and computer parts just yet.
+Now that you know how to start investing in it, you might not want to spend your virtual coins on junk food and computer parts just yet.

 In providing the above information, SingSaver is not to be construed as in any way engaging or being involved in the distribution or sale of any cryptocurrency or securities token (“crypto assets“).